 I haven't hiked a Colorado 14'er since Quandary Peak in 2006 and decided it was time to start hiking them again.
 I had hiked Mt Bierstadt 22 years earlier in 1997 with Donna Whitsitt.

-Mt Bierstadt is located in the Front Range of the Rocky Mountains in Colorado and has an elevation of 14,065 feet.
-Named after landscape artist Albert Bierstadt, it is one of the “easier” 14ers (Ranked 48/58 by difficulty).
-I first hiked this 14er on Aug 21, 1997 with hiking partner Donna Whitsitt.
-During that trip we started a little after 9 am and summited shortly after 1pm.
-Back then the marshland was not covered with a nice wooden walkway as it is today, so we enjoyed mud.
+Mt.
+Bierstadt is located in the Front Range of the Rocky Mountains in Colorado and has an elevation of 14,065 feet.
+Named after landscape artist Albert Bierstadt, it is considered one of the “easier” 14ers (ranked 48/58 by difficulty).
+I first hiked this peak on August 21, 1997, with my hiking partner Donna Whitsitt.
+During that trip, we started a little after 9:00 a.m. and summited shortly after 1:00 p.m.
+Back then, the marshland was not covered with the wooden walkway that exists today—so we enjoyed plenty of mud.

-The trail starts at the Guanella Pass Trailhead, 11,669ft and loses a little elevation in the beginning then climbs back up after the marsh area.
-From there the trail is nice all the way to near the summit.
-Along the way I saw several mountain goats, that seemed to be in various stages of molting.
-As I hiked along I met up with some other people who were also soloing and we formed a small group.
-Ricky is from Texas and this was his first 14er, Sam and Christine are both from Colorado.
+The trail begins at the Guanella Pass Trailhead (11,669 feet) and descends slightly before climbing again after the marsh area.
+From there, the trail remains well-defined all the way to near the summit.
+Along the way, I saw several mountain goats in various stages of molting.
+As I hiked, I met a few other solo hikers, and we ended up forming a small group.
+Ricky, from Texas, was attempting his first 14er, while Sam and Christine were both from Colorado.

 Details: